Stop right there.

 Sickness.
 Feeling nausea or sickness is a common sign of pregnancy.
-This usually happen after the 4 week mark, however it can happen earlier if you are hormone sensitive.
+It usually happens after the 4-week mark.
+However, it can happen earlier if you are hormone sensitive.

 Peeing more.
 The pregnancy hormones relax your soft tissue and can cause you to go to the toilet more often.

 Emotions.
-You mood may be all over the place flitting between happy and sad.
-It’s complexly normal, even if you really wanted to be pregnant.
+Your mood may be all over the place flitting between happy and sad.
+It’s completely normal, even if you want to be pregnant.
 It’s natural to worry especially if you have health concerns or pregnancy losses before.

 What’s the best time of day to take the test?

 If you wait until your period is due to take a test, it shouldn’t matter what time of day you take the test.

 If you decide to take the test very early, then I recommended you take the test in the morning.
 Your urine will be more concentrated and is more likely to detect the HGC in your urine.

 Now you know the best time to take a pregnancy test you’re going to get accurate results.
 If you take one thing away from this it’s: start learning your cycle now.

 It’s amazing what you can learn about your body once you start to read the signs it gives you.